Juliya91/bobzz-your-uncle/README.md

 ## Overview
-We live in a new reality as the Pandemic has changed our lives completely, so people have been looking for an escape and ways to keep themself busy.
-One of the directions many have ventured into is self-improvement.
-Which is why I have decided to create a website for habit tracking. **BobZZ Your Uncle** has the simplicity in usability and the brief information about the habit forming to inspire users for self-improvement.
+ As the Pandemic has changed our lives completely, we live in a new reality.
+More and more people have been looking for an escape and ways to keep themself busy.
+One of the directions many have ventured into is self-improvement - which is why I have decided to create a website for habit tracking. **BobZZ Your Uncle** focuses on simple and clear usability and offers concise information for forming lasting habits, to inspire users to change their lives.

 ## Description

+This website has different sets of pages, dependant on weather you are logged in or not, or if are an admin.
+For a potential user
+**BobZZ Your Uncle** is simple in use and gives the users the oportunity to follow pre-existing habits, create their own as well as track their progress.

 ---